 This land parcel is located in open agricultural land (tillage and grassland).
-The 20m buffer zone offset from the Dublin South East railway makes up the western boundary of this land parcel while Kish Business Park lies alongside the southern boundar.
-Although the size of this land parcel is 22.5 ha, it should be noted that the peculiar shape limits the placing of a 2 ha site to few areas.
+The 20m buffer zone offset from the Dublin South East railway makes up the western boundary of this land parcel while Kish Business Park lies alongside the southern boundary.
+Although the size of this land parcel is 22.5 ha, it should be noted that the unusual shape restricts the placing of a 2 ha site.